 The Basic Requirements for a Valid Agreement

-Arizona keeps the requirements straightforward.
-A premarital agreement must be in writing and signed by both parties.
+The requirements are straightforward.
+A prenuptial agreement in Arizona must be in writing and signed by both parties.
 No additional consideration (something of value exchanged) is needed to make it enforceable.
 The agreement sits dormant until the wedding day, at which point it becomes binding.

 A premarital agreement must be in writing and signed by both parties.
 The agreement is enforceable without consideration.

 A.R.S. § 25-202(A)If the marriage never happens, the agreement has no legal effect.
-It only springs to life when the couple says "I do."
+It only takes effect when the couple marries.

 When a Court May Refuse to Enforce It

-Arizona recognizes that not every signed agreement is a fair one.
-A premarital agreement is not enforceable if the person challenging it can prove one of two things: they did not sign voluntarily, or the agreement was unconscionable when it was signed and they were not given proper financial disclosure.
+Not every signed agreement is a fair one.
+A premarital agreement is not enforceable if the person challenging it can prove one of two things.
+Either they did not sign voluntarily, or the agreement was unconscionable when it was signed and they were not given proper financial disclosure.

 The agreement is not enforceable if the person against whom enforcement is sought proves either of the following: 1.
 The person did not execute the agreement voluntarily.
 2. The agreement was unconscionable when it was executed and before execution of the agreement that person was not provided a fair and reasonable disclosure of the property or financial obligations of the other party.